welsea/timemix/README.md

-# info
-the front-end part of timemix. a schedule sharing website.

-build with React
+Share schedule with your friends in diferent timezone.

+React+Next.js+Redis